apache/shardingsphere/docs/document/content/reference/shadow/_index.en.md

 **Note**: When the shadow table uses the column shadow algorithm, the same type of shadow operation (INSERT, UPDATE, DELETE, SELECT) currently only supports a single column.

-2. Note shadow algorithm example
+2. Hint shadow algorithm example

 Assume that the `t_order` table does not contain columns that can matching.
 Executed SQL statement need to add SQL note `/*shadow:true,foo:bar,.. .*/`